Teeth Grinding Cases

 The not-so-perfect childhood

 She told me that she had a normal childhood.
 There was no connection between her upbringing and her teeth grinding.
-I kept asking her about her family life, and gradually she opened up, secret by secret.
+I kept asking her about her family life, and gradually she opened up, bit by bit.
 She said that her mother was domineering and bullying and always finding fault.
 Her father was distant and reserved, an introvert.
 He seems to have had some kind of depressive illness.
 She loved her father because he never criticized her.

 Outcome of an unpredictable childhood